 Holly Korda, PhD, The Health Care Blog, October 26, 2012

-Patient Experience vs. Patient Engagement
+The Difference Between Patient Experience and Patient Engagement

 In light of recent studies, health centers may want to consider measuring patient activation and/or implementing strategies to increase patient engagement.
 Although PCMH principles have proven to create more efficiency in primary health care settings, patients may not be aware of such changes if they are not activated and engaged.
 Following are reports, presentations, and articles highlighting methods that health centers can use to measure patient activation and increase patient engagement: